authzed/workshops/secure-rag-pipelines/README.md

 ## Secure Your RAG Pipelines With Fine Grained Authorization

 This workshop gives you hands-on knowledge on using ReBAC to safeguard sensitive data in RAG pipelines.
 You will learn how to pre-filter and post-filter vector database queries with a list of authorized object IDs to improve security and efficiency.
-This workshop uses Open AI, Pinecone, Langchain, Jupyter Notebook and SpiceDB
+This workshop uses OpenAI, Pinecone, Langchain, Jupyter Notebook and SpiceDB

 ### Why is this important?